jgauffin/Griffin.Data/docs/Configuration/Conversions.md

 ```

-All built in conversions are found in the [code](https://github.com/jgauffin/Griffin.Data/tree/master/src/Griffin.Data/Converters).
-Feel free to contribute throuh a pull request.
+All built-in conversions are found in the [code](https://github.com/jgauffin/Griffin.Data/tree/master/src/Griffin.Data/Converters).
+Feel free to contribute through a pull request.

 ## Custom converters